-The problem we saw with the people we interviewed was exchange rates.
-You don’t know the time you are going to be charged until you need to settle the bill, causing confusion and annoyance.
+The problem was exchange rates.
+You don’t know the time you are going to be charged until you need to settle the bill.

 A lot of people from China would consider themselves frequent travelers who would go aboard and buy lots of things.
 They would often encounter constantly fluctuating exchange rates and when they used their credit card to pay, there was alack of transparency in that the cost during purchase was different when they received their credit bill.
 This made it extremely annoying in that they ended up spending more than what they had planned on and felt cheated by the merchant.

 How might Visa help big merchants improve their payment experience for international travelers while making online payments and purchases transparent?

 We used existing trends such as tap nfc and location based technology to create a solution.